Before reading on, take a look at these statements and see if you have said any of them

 - Feature: Lose weight.

 5) Present prices based on what they told you

 The golden rule when it comes to presenting prices for your personal training options is to make sure you’re never presenting more than three options.
 Any more than that leads to choice paralysis and your client genuinely needing to think about it.
 Presenting just up to three options creates a clear comparison, which gives consumers value perception.

-For example if you tell a client it’s $60 an hour to train with you and they’ve nothing to compare it to, it’s unlikely they’ll see the value.
-However, compare $40 an hour for basic workouts, $60 for elite workouts and $90 an hour for premium workouts, that $60 doesn’t seem so bad now.
+For example, if you tell a client it’s $60 an hour to train with you and they’ve nothing to compare it to, it’s unlikely they’ll see the value.
+However, compare $40 an hour for basic workouts, $60 for elite workouts, and $90 an hour for premium workouts, that $60 doesn’t seem so bad now.

 Make your sales presentation feel less ‘salesy’ by recommending a package based on the information they told you and using their words, versus your opinion on what they should buy.
-Remember, providing a solution to their problem is so much easier then selling a service.
+Remember, providing a solution to their problem is so much easier than selling a service.

 And don’t forget, you’re the professional here!
 Although it may not always feel like it, people want help in making their decision from a professional that knows what they’re talking about (that’s you!).

 “Laura, based on what you told me earlier I have three packages that would suit your needs-basic, standard, and premium.
 To get you to your goal of losing 50lbs by your wedding in December, I would recommend the standard package.
 However, the choice is yours.
 Which one of those options would work best for you?”